 Plaza de Armas

-With benches, small grassy gardens, and splendid views, the beautiful colonial Plaza de Armas of Cusco invites you to see it calmly and spend some time here.
+With benches, small grassy gardens, and splendid views, the beautiful colonial Plaza de Armas of Cusco invites you to take a stroll and spend some time here.

-According to the belief, this is the center of the Inca empire, Tawantinsuyo (the four corners of the earth).
-Today you will find the epicenter of tourism in the city.
+According to legend, this is the center of the Inca Empire, Tawantinsuyo (the four corners of the earth).
+Today, you will find the epicenter of tourism in the city.

-It is worth sitting down to admire its beautiful portals all around.
-I recommend you to see it at all hours, just before sunset.
+It is worth taking a moment to admire its beautiful portals, which are all around.
+I recommend seeing it at all hours, just before sunset.
 The light gives it an excellent way, creating one of the iconic views of Cusco.

 Plaza de Armas